-WordPress 5.0 was released on December 6 and includes the new Gutenberg editor.
+WordPress 5.0 was released just over a month ago and includes the new Gutenberg editor.
 We’re happy to report that our themes and plugins are all compatible.
-Here’s what you need to know about preparing for this major new feature.
+We’ve also updated our guides and videos to match the new interface.
+Here’s what you need to know about using this powerful new feature.

 The New Gutenberg Editor

 Gutenberg is a block-based editor.
 It replaces the editor we’re all used to writing content in.
 The old editor (now called the Classic Editor) operated something like Microsoft Word or other word processing software.
 The new Gutenberg editor operates using the concept of blocks.
 Paragraph blocks, image blocks, video blocks, custom blocks from plugins and so on.
 You can write content and design pages by arranging blocks in the new editor.

 Furthermore, themes can style the editor to look like the published page.
 Here’s an example with our Maranatha theme.
 This is a screenshot of the Gutenberg editor shown to the left of the published page for comparison.
 It’s pretty similar as you can see.
 Gutenberg makes true visual page building possible in WordPress.
 And this is just the tip of the iceberg as far as what’s possible in the future.

 Blocks in Action

 Here’s a quick look at how the new editor works when using our Saved WordPress theme.

 Our WordPress themes and plugins are compatible – but you’ll need to update, if you haven’t yet.
 We released updates to all of our themes late last year to add support for WordPress 5.0 and have since refined them for an even better experience.
 Make sure that your theme and plugins are up to date.
 Here are the latest versions.

 - Saved Theme 1.3.2 – January 18, 2019